Kingwood Family Law Mediation Attorney

 - The mediation sessions are confidential.
 If a divorce agreement is not reached in mediation, the terms that were on the table during the session cannot be discussed in court and the neutral cannot be called to testify in the subsequent divorce trial.

-To schedule a consultation, call my office at 281-766-8139 (800-768-0997 toll free) or contact me online.
+To schedule a consultation, call my office at 281-766-8139 or contact me online.